Timendus/thumby-grayscale/readme.md

 grayscale.Calibration(gs).start()
 ```

-The current timing values can be saved to a configuration file in the Thumby
+The timing values are loaded from a configuration file in the Thumby root
-root as `grayscale.conf.json` and loaded the next time your grayscale
+(`grayscale.conf.json`) whenever a grayscale application starts.
+If you want to
+save the new configuration so it survives a restart / reboot, after using the
-application (or someone else's) starts.
-To do so, you have to stop the grayscale
+calibration screen, you have to stop the grayscale thread, save the current
-thread, save the current configuration and restart the thread.
+configuration and restart the thread:

 ```python
 gs.stop()